HIGHWAY SYSTEM HARMS STUDY

 Study goals and objectives

-The Metropolitan Council’s Highway System Harms Study seeks to understand these past and present harms, engage with affected communities, and develop actionable strategies for mitigation.
+The Metropolitan Council's Highway System Harms Study seeks to understand harms, engage with affected communities and stakeholders, and develop actionable strategies and mitigation.
 The study aims to:

-• Investigate the historical and ongoing impacts of highway construction and operation on affected communities.
+- Investigate ongoing impacts of highway construction and operation on affected communities.

 Expected outcomes

-The study intends to comprehensively define the impact of highways on communities while establishing an organized framework for understanding and addressing past harms.
-It will develop practical tools and guides to support mitigation and equitable policy implementation, ensuring that commitments at agency levels help drive equity-driven transportation policies.
-Additionally, the study will establish clear metrics and success indicators to track progress and measure the impact of these initiatives.
+The study will define the impact of highways on communities while establishing a framework for understanding and addressing harms.
+It will develop practical tools and guides to support mitigation and related policy implementation, ensuring that commitments at agency levels help drive transportation policies.
+Additionally, the study will establish clear metrics and success indicators to track progress and measure impact.

 Key study components